Mugen-Houyou/Codeground-Backend/README.md

 `wss://` based on whether the page is served over HTTP or HTTPS.
 When a participant disconnects, a `leave` message is broadcast so others can clean up their peer connections.

+**Important:** modern browsers increasingly block plain `ws://` connections.
+When deploying anywhere other than `localhost`, run the server behind HTTPS and connect using `wss://` with a valid certificate.